xiang-tang/IEMP15/README.md

 After download the android project, open android studio and open this project

-Download ZIP of all file
+Download ZIP of all files

 6. Install virtual device on Android studio